-WE ALL have this longing to get in a van and just drive away.
+We all have this longing to get in a van and just drive away.
 So many people I have talked to dream of this, like it’s a fairy tale that will never happen.
 I think of it differently.
-People dream of having mansions, the newest car on the market or the most expensive watch.
-It’s a hard thing to accomplish, and it probably won’t happen.
-On the other hand, living the Vanlife is super attainable, and a lot more freeing and affordable than having those possessions will ever be.
-Find out how you can achieve this dream of yours in my Complete Guide to Buying a Van in New Zealand below.
+People dream of having mansions, the newest car on the market, or the most expensive watch.
+It’s a hard thing to accomplish, and probably won’t happen.
+On the other hand, living the van life is super attainable, and a lot more freeing and affordable than having those possessions will ever be.
+Find out how you can achieve this dream of yours in guide to buying a van in New Zealand.

 Where do I look for a van?

-When looking for a van in New Zealand, whether it be a campervan or a normal van that you’d want to convert, all answer below are for both options.
+When looking for a van in New Zealand, whether it’s a camper van or a normal van that you’d want to convert, all answers below are for both options.

-- Look in the big cities — Auckland, Wellington, Christchurch (you’re going to have more luck in Auckland)
+- Look in the big cities — Auckland, Wellington, Christchurch, etc., though you will have the most luck in Auckland.

-- 3 Extremely useful websites when looking for vans!
+- Three extremely useful websites when looking for vans

 How much should I spend on a van?

-Obviously the more expensive the van is the better/newer it’s going to be.
-But since were travelers and we’ve got to keep our budget cheap we’ll deal with the cheaper vans right!
-I’d probably suggest anything around $3,000 NZD – $5,000 NZD.
-If you’re looking at vans cheaper than 3K, it’s going to be a gamble.
-Realistically you’re spending 3K on a van, and you’ll use it for a year and perhaps sell it for $2500, which means you only spent $500 on van-rent.
-Personally, I spent $5,500 NZD on my van, because it was literally perfect and had everything I needed.
-Advice from Beanies&Bikinis on buying a van, save up a bit more money than you intended.
-You’ll have a much better experience in a van you’re happier with!
+Obviously the more expensive the van is the better and/or newer it’s going to be.
+But since we’re travelers and we have to keep our budget cheap, we’ll deal with the cheaper vans.
+We suggest anything around 3,000 to 5,000 New Zealand dollars.
+If you’re looking at vans cheaper than that, it’s going to be a gamble.
+Realistically you’re spending at least NZ$3,000 on a van, and you’ll use it for a year and perhaps sell it for NZ$2,500, which means you only spent NZ$500 on a rental.
+Personally, I spent NZ$5,500 on my van, because it was perfect and had everything I needed.
+When you’re planning to buy a van, save up a bit more money than you intend to spend — you’ll have a much better experience in a van you’re happier with!

 How do I get it inspected and how much does it cost?

-There are companies such as AA where you can bring the van you’re looking at buying and do a Pre Purchase Inspection.
-It costs about $170 NZD and I’d highly suggest doing this!
+There are companies such as AA where you can bring the van you’re looking at buying and do a pre-purchase inspection.
+It costs about NZ$170 and we highly recommend doing this.
 This way you’re completely sure that the people selling the van to you aren’t trying to scam you, and that you’re not going to have problems in the future.
-If you’re not in the mood to pay this much, try calling a local mechanic shop and see what their price is!
+If you’re not in the mood to pay this much, try calling a local mechanic shop and see what their price is.

-A WOF as kiwis would call it, is a test to make sure the vehicle is road worthy.
-Most vehicles get a WOF every year, but many of the van’s you’re going to look at buying are going to be older.
-Which means they need a WOF every 6 months.
-The key is to look for a van that has recently had a WOF so you won’t have to deal with it right away.
-Sometimes getting a WOF can be pretty expensive if they find things that need some fixing!
+A WoF as kiwis would call it, is a test to make sure the vehicle is road worthy.
+Most vehicles get a WoF every year, but many of the vans you’re going to look at buying are going to be older, which means they need a WoF every six months.
+The key is to look for a van that has recently had a WoF so you won’t have to deal with it right away.
+Sometimes getting a WOF can be pretty expensive if they find things that need some fixing.

-A WOEF is similar to a WOF.
-It’s just a warrant to make sure the electrical in campervans was built to code.
+A WoEF is similar to a WoF.
+It’s just a warrant to make sure the electrical in camper vans was built to code.
 There’s going to be a little sticker on the window about this.
-There’s a date that it expires and you’ll just have to do a google search for a NZCMA near you.
-This is probably something you’re not going to encounter, because the warrant lasts for quite some time, but it’s always good to know!
+There’s a date for when it expires and you’ll just have to do a google search for a NZCMA near you.
+This is probably something you’re not going to encounter, because the warrant lasts for quite some time, but it’s always good to know.

-Just like in your home town, you’ve got to register your vehicle.
-All this grown up stuff is just so much fun isn’t it!
-The van is going to have a sticker in the front windscreen saying when the registration is good until.
-If the registration expires a month after purchasing your van, it’s not as big of a deal as the WOF.
-All you’ll have to do is just spend a bit of money ($170 for 6 months, and $210 for 12 months) and then you’re good to go.
-Just make sure you’re always up to date with the WOF!
+Just like in your hometown, you have to register your vehicle in New Zealand.
+The van is going to have a sticker on the front windscreen saying when the registration is good until.
+If the registration expires a month after purchasing your van, it’s not as big of a deal as the WoF.
+All you’ll have to do is just spend a bit of money (NZ$170 for six months and NZ$210 for 12 months) and then you’re good to go.
+Just make sure you’re always up to date with the WoF.
 I got a scare and didn’t realize mine was expired, so I rushed to a postal office.

 Head to the post office and grab yourself an orange transfer of ownership form.
 You and your van seller will have to fill it out and hand it in.
-It’ll cost $9 NZD to put the van in your name, and then you’re all set!
-Don’t forget to do this, or else the guy who sold you the van has all your money, and still owns the van, not a good thing!
+It’ll cost NZ$9 to put the van in your name and then you’re all set.
+Don’t forget to do this, or else the guy who sold you the van has all your money and still owns the van.

-If you’ve been blessed with a diesel van, you have the privilege of having to pay road tax!
-Yippee!
-I mean diesel is cheaper than petrol, but it’s just a hassle having to keep up on yet another thing!
-You’ve got to pre-pay for your km’s with a diesel.
-My tip is to buy 5,000 km so you don’t have to think about it for a while.
-It’s approx. $70 NZD per 1,000 km.
-Yes it totally sucks, but in the long run, it actually works out cheaper than petrol — especially when petrol is at $2.00 a litre!!
+If you’ve been blessed with a diesel van, you have the privilege of having to pay road tax.
+Diesel is cheaper than petrol, but it’s just a hassle having to keep up on yet another thing.
+You have to prepay for your kilometers with a diesel tax.
+We recommend buying 5,000 kilometers’ worth so you don’t have to think about it for a while.
+It’s about NZ$70 per 1,000 kilometers.
+It totally sucks, but in the long run, it actually works out cheaper than petrol — especially when petrol is at NZ$2 a liter.

-** All of the things I just talked about can be purchased/updated etc., at any postal office in New Zealand **
+Note: All of the things we’ve mentioned so far can be purchased/updated at any postal office in New Zealand.

-If you have a van that is self-contained, amazing!
-If you’ve purchased a “normal mom van”, you’re probably not going to have a self-containment certificate because there is a checklist of things modifications that must be done to your van.
+If you have a van that is self-contained, then great!
+If you’ve purchased a “normal mom van,” you’re probably not going to have a self-containment certificate because there is a checklist of things that must be done to your van.
 So this little tab of information is pretty much for the people who would like to convert their mom van into a self-contained van.

-I’ve got a small recap of things you’ll have to do, but click here to find out more information.
-To be a self-contained van, it needs to be equipped with:
+We’ve got a small recap of things you’ll have to do, but click here to find out more information.
+To be a self-contained van, the van needs to be equipped with: